-Gifts of real estate, such as undeveloped land, a residence, a vacation home, a farm or commercial property, should be arranged through the Office of Planned Giving and made through Florida State University (FSU) Real Estate Foundation.
-The FSU Real Estate Foundation requires the donor to bear certain costs when making a real estate gift, such as an appraisal to determine the fair market value.
-Also, the Real Estate Foundation deducts transaction costs from the proceeds of the sale of the property, including the closing costs, title insurance, a survey (if needed) and any taxes due before the gift is completed.
+Gifts of real estate, such as undeveloped land, a residence, a vacation home, a farm or commercial property, should be arranged through the Office of Gift and Estate Planning and made through Florida State University Real Estate Foundation.
+As is true with any real estate transaction, there are certain costs incurred when making a gift of real estate, such as an appraisal to determine the fair market value of the property.
+In advance of the donation of the gift, the donor and the academic unit or fund benefitting from the gift will agree in writing who will be responsible for paying these costs.

 Real estate can be given through outright gifts and by making deferred gifts.